swiftlang/swift-evolution/proposals/NNNN-key-path-literal-function-expressions.md

 ## Effect on source compatibility, ABI stability, and API resilience

-This is a purely additive change, and so has no impact.
+This is a purely additive change and has no impact.

+## Future direction

+It was noted [in the implementation's discussion](https://github.com/apple/swift/pull/19448) that it would be appropriate to define a `ExpressibleByKeyPathLiteral` protocol in the future.
+This work can happen further down the road, as functions are not nominal types and would not be able to conform at this time.

 ## Alternatives considered